shopware/docs/guides/plugins/plugins/administration/add-error-handling.md

 function getApiErrorFromPath (state) => (entityName, id, path)
 ```
 ​
-Where path is an `array` representing the nested property names of your entity.
+In there, the parameter `path` is an `array` representing the nested property names of your entity.

-Also we provide a wrapper which can also handle nested fields in object notation, which is much easier to use for scalar fields:
+Also we provide a wrapper which can also handle nested fields in object notation, being much easier to use for scalar fields:
 ​
 ```javascript
 function getApiError(state) => (entity, field)
 ```
 ​
-For example an empty product name would result in an error with the path `product.name`, instead of having the array `['product', 'name']`.
+For example, an empty product name would result in an error with the path `product.name`, instead of having the array `['product', 'name']` present.

-In your Vue component, use computed properties to not flood your templates with store calls.
+In your Vue component, use computed properties to avoid flooding your templates with store calls.
 ​
 ```javascript
 computed: {